-- I should be modest and admit my mistakes.
-Cocoa Pebbles, my favorite from the previous list, loses all its chewiness without the oats, which would definitely change the ranking if I knew it earlier.
+- I should admit my mistakes.
+Cocoa Pebbles, my favorite from the previous list, loses its chewiness without the oats, which would definitely change the ranking if I tried it as such.

 - There used to be a lot of drama in the cereal business.
-Check this out if you wanna brag about your history knowledge.
+Check this out for a history 101.

-- There used to be a cafe called “Cereal Killer” (which was the domain name I wanted to buy but was already taken) in London which served cereals from all over the world and got closed after the pandemic.
+- There used to be a cafe called “Cereal Killer” (the domain name I wanted to buy but was already taken) in London which served cereals from all over the world and got shut down after the pandemic.
 Sad.